Scott Reardon: Personal

 Reardon was born on 15 May 1990 in Temora, New South Wales.
 Reardon grew up on his family's property near Temora, New South Wales.

 In 2002, Reardon got his shoelace caught in the power take off shaft of a tractor and severed his right leg through the knee.
 He spent a month in hospital recovering and amazed doctors by relearning to walk in just one week.
 He continued to water-ski on one leg, representing Australia three times at the Water-Skiing World Championships and winning the world title twice in 2007 and 2009.

 Growing up in the country NSW town of Temora, sport has long played a prominent role in Reardon's life.
 The nephew of former Canterbury Bulldogs NRL player Steve Reardon, Scott Reardon was the 2005 Temora and District Sportsperson of the Year.
 In 2006, he attended a Paralympic Talent Search day and was immediately identified as having the potential to run on the track at the London 2012 Paralympic Games.

 Watching the Australian Team compete at the Beijing Paralympic Games further inspired Reardon to pursue his talent for running.
 After juggling water skiing and athletics for a while, he moved to Canberra in 2009 to train at the Australian Institute of Sport (AIS) and focus on his athletics career.
 At the AIS, he trained alongside his sporting heroes, former track star and gold medallist Heath Francis and gold medallist and world record holder Evan O'Hanlon.

 With less than a year of training he finished third in the 200m and fourth in the 100m at the 210 National Athletics Championships in Perth.
 At the 2011 World Championships in Christchurch, Reardon finished fourth in the 100m sprint and fifth in the 200m, signalling his medal credentials for London 2012.
-Down the track, Reardon has firm intentions to add a Paralympic gold medal to his sporting resume.

 Reardon earned the Commonwealth Sport Achievement Awards in 2007.
 In 2009, he relocated to Canberra.
 In 2012, he was a student at the University of Canberra where he was working on a Bachelor of Secondary Education in Design and Technology.
 His partner is Paralympic athlete Vanessa Low.